9 Hypothesis Testing

 We do not need restrict our analysis to a dataset of 52 rows only.
 It is useful to manually shuffle the deck of cards and assign values of popular or not popular to different songs, but the same ideas can be applied to each of the 2000 tracks in our spotify_metal_deephouse

 data.
-We can think for this data about an inference about an unknown difference of population proportions with the 2000 tracks being our sample.
+We can think with this data about an inference about an unknown difference in population proportions with the 2000 tracks being our sample.
 We denote this as \(p_{m} - p_{d}\), where \(p_{m}\) is the population proportion of songs with metal names being popular and \(p_{d}\) is the equivalent for deep house songs.
 Recall that this is one of the scenarios for inference we have seen so far in Table 9.5.

 Scenario | Population parameter | Notation | Point estimate | Symbol(s) |